 You should "always protect your front wheel."
-Less-experienced cyclists frequently get nervous on a group ride.
+Lessexperienced cyclists frequently get nervous on a group ride.
 Bikes could be anywhere-in front, to the side and close behind.
 It's hard to know how to avoid danger.

 However, you're unlikely to crash unless your front wheel is hit.
 So visualize a halo surrounding your front wheel and protect that sacred space from intrusion.
-When that's your focus, you'll be fine.